What is a Bodyguard?

 Bodyguards often work long shifts to provide 24-hour protection, and shifts often include evenings, weekends, and holidays.
-Since they follow their clients, the work locations may range from indoor office meetings or social events to outdoor rallies or concerts.
-Guards often travel by car, train, and plane to escort their clients.
-International travel may be required.
+Since they follow their clients, work locations may range from indoor office meetings or social events to outdoor rallies or concerts.
+Guards often travel by car, train, and plane to escort their clients, and international travel may be required.

 Persons in this field often have backgrounds in the military, law enforcement, security services, or prison guard services.
 They may also be an expert in martial arts.
 Individuals must be physically fit, with good eyesight and hearing.

 They must have a presentable appearance, especially for close protection work for dignitaries and heads of state.
 A driver’s license is usually required.
 Individuals must be licensed in the UK and some other countries, which involves identity and criminal record checks.

 Bodyguards need to be observant and possess quick reflexes.
 They should be able to work as a team member with assigned tasks or act independently, adapt, and improvise an appropriate response if needed.
 They must recognize potentially dangerous situations and remain calm under pressure.